iceniveth/iceniveth/README.md

 - Tracks customer feedbacks from Hotjar and monitors errors via Sentry.io.
 - Integrate payment gateway with Paymongo and Bux.ph
 - Applies feature flagging when releasing new features via GitLab.

+##### Wine Ecommerce

+- scraped wine products from well known sites using Playwright.
+- using Shopify Graphql for storefront / admin SDK, NextJS.

 ##### CV